-Many of the richest pickings can be found in and around upmarket Mayfair.
-This guide will take you on a delectable journey to the likes of China, Italy, California and France via Soho, Hammersmith, Chelsea, Shoreditch, and more.
+As I’m sure you’d expect, many of the richest pickings can be found in and around upmarket Mayfair.
+My guide will take you on a delectable journey to the likes of China, Italy, California and France via Soho, Hammersmith, Chelsea, Shoreditch, and more.

-From elaborate tasting menus and innovative dishes to impeccable service and spectacular interiors, these are best Michelin star restaurants in London.
+From elaborate tasting menus and innovative dishes to impeccable service and spectacular interiors, here is my pick of the best Michelin star restaurants in London.

 1. Hélène Darroze at The Connaught, Mayfair